TCT-based monitoring of LGAD radiation hardness for ATLAS-HGTD production: Extraction of LGAD performance parameters from TCT measurements

 \section{Extraction of LGAD performance parameters from TCT measurements}

 TCT measurements are carried out across the LGAD-interpad-LGAD interface at different bias voltages $\vbias$.
+The beam is scanned over the $300\mum$ long optical window centered across its width.
 Figure \ref{fig:charge_profile_ihep} shows resulting charge collection profiles for different $\vbias$ in an unirradiated IHEP-IME sample with a breakdown voltage of $200\up{V}$.
-The signals are generated within a $300\mum$ wide optical window in the surface metallization between both LGADs.
 At $\vbias=0\up{V}$ no signals are observed.
 At $V_\mathrm{bias}=\vgl=26\up{V}$, a sizeable signal is detected in the interpad region (PIN diode), which is significantly depleted, while no signals are detected from the LGADs.
 This is because only the $\sim1\mum$ thick LGAD gain layer is depleted, while the bulk is not, hence only a small fraction of generated charge carriers is collected by drift.
 At $\vbias=28\up{V}$ the LGAD signal reaches the level of the PIN signal.
 At this point the gain layer, as well as part of the LGAD bulk are depleted and a sizable fraction of the charge generated in the LGAD is collected and multiplied.
 Finally, at $\vbias=100\up{V}$ the LGAD bulk is fully depleted - the LGADs are in an operating regime and provide highly amplified signals, while the interpad signal remains practically unchanged.
+The measured width of the charge collection profiles between the first rising edge and the last falling edge is $300\mum$, which agrees with the dimension of the optical window.

+A good alignment of the beam with the optical window is essential for precise measurements.
+The small size of the beam ($10\mum$) compared to the width of the optical window ($100\mum$ or $200\mum$) allows a relatively straightforward alignment with the center of the optical window.
+The beam position is verified on both ends of the window before the measurement to ensure central alignment.
+In addition, a data quality control step is executed during analysis to spot potential anomalies in the measurements.
+The charge profile taken at $\vbias=100\up{V}$ (Figure \ref{fig:charge_profile_ihep}) is examined to determine the beam spot size using the knife-edge technique to verify that the sample is in the beam focus.
+The procedure also monitors the relative signal sizes from both LGADs, as a smaller signal from one device would indicate the beam leaving the optical window of that device.

 The charge collection profiles in Figure \ref{fig:charge_profile_ihep} are fitted with a constant function in the intervals corresponding to the location of each LGAD and the PIN diode.
 The collected charge and its uncertainty are represented by the fitted value and the error of the fit respectively.
 The fit intervals are the same for all voltages and are determined from the charge profile at the maximal $\vbias$.
 In this profile, the positions of rising and falling edges at $50\,\%$ of the maximal profile height are determined by linear interpolation (points marked by four dots in the profile at $\vbias=100\up{V}$ in Figure \ref{fig:charge_profile_ihep}).
 The outer two points represent the boundaries of the optical window and the inner two points represent the LGAD-PIN interface.
 The intervals between those four points define three fitting regions, corresponding to LGAD-PIN-LGAD respectively.
 The intervals are reduced for fitting by $20\mum$ on each side to account for edge effects and finite beam width.